reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 ### E1006

-This error is returned when vehicle has start/end shift times violating one of time windows rules defined for jobs in E1002.
+`Invalid start or end times in vehicle shifts` error is returned when vehicle has start/end shift times violating one of time windows rules defined for jobs in E1002.

 ### E1007

-This error is returned when vehicle has invalid time window of a break.
+`Invalid break time windows in vehicle shifts` error is returned when vehicle has invalid time window of a break.
 List of break should follow time window rules defined for jobs in E1003.
 Additionally, break time should be inside vehicle shift it is specified:

 ```json
  {